laravel/docs/http-client.md

 <a name="request-data"></a>
 ### Request Data

 Of course, it is common when using `POST`, `PUT`, and `PATCH` to send additional data with your request.
-These methods accept an array of data as their second argument.
-By default, this data will be sent as the `application/json` content type:
+So, these methods accept an array of data as their second argument.
+By default, data will be sent using the `application/json` content type:

     $response = Http::post('http://test.com/users', [
         'name' => 'Steve',